 Payment for services by volunteers is not allowed.
 However, the Institute may reimburse Caltech volunteers for actual and reasonable expenses incurred in connection with their volunteer activities, following standard Caltech reimbursement guidelines.

-If the volunteer services being performed require forms to be completed, complete the appropriate forms from the following list and send them to Human Resources at Mail Code 153-84 or HRinfo@caltech.edu.
+If the volunteer service being performed requires forms to be completed, complete the appropriate forms from the following list and send them to Human Resources at HRInfo@caltech.edu.

 - Volunteer Data Sheet --- The data sheet includes required personal information and a section describing the volunteer's proposed activities (which organization, when, what kind of activities, etc).
 If the volunteer has not been at Caltech before, the information in this form will be used to set up a new Oracle record and a UID will be generated.
 If the volunteer has an Oracle record, the information will be used to update the original record.
 If no Oracle record is required, maintain the original in the Division/Department.